 If you want to take up shooting, then your best starting point is to join a local club or contact a shooting school.
 All of the main shooting associations will be able to put you in contact with a local club or school.
-There are serveral hundred in the UK, so there should be one near you.

 …But which type of shooting would you like to try?
 Let’s start by looking at the main types of shooting

 Airgun shooting is very popular and there are many types and makes of airguns available in the UK.
 During the past 20 years, the quality of airguns has improved vastly, with the UK leading the world in airgun design.
 Modern guns are also very reliable.